loukjsmalbil/DAPT2021Preproject2/preproject2.md

 The following deliverables should be pushed to your branch:

-- **A Jupyter notebook** constaining the basic cleaning procedures and a link to your local database.
+- **A Jupyter notebook** containing the basic cleaning procedures and a link to your local database.
 - **A presentation** in which you explain your RQ, where you got the data from, how you cleaned it and how you expect you use it to answer your questions.
 - **An empty data folder** with a read me file inside that explains the data sets.
-- **DATA** Please do not upload any data to the repository but place a link to the data in your jupyter notebook as we usually do
-  You can then ask the reader in the notebook to download the data and place them locally in the provided empty data folder.
-The link in the notebook can point to the original data set or to our google drive [here](https://drive.google.com/drive/folders/1D1iseKNOy50mqo31FkuQbID-zfCyijZD?usp=sharing) where you can store the data.
-The exact raw data set you used should be linked.

 ## Resources and suggestions